 A Dashboard in Avantra is a page in the UI you can customize to your liking.
-It features the positioning of so called Dashlets in either a fixed or a floating grid layout.
+It features the positioning of the so called Dashlets in either a fixed or a floating grid layout.

 Dashboards may be private to a User or shared between all Users of a given Customer.
 There is also an option to open a Dashboard outside of the UI by a direct URL.

-An Oracle, DB2, MaxDB Database, a Microsoft SQL Server (also referred to as MSSQL server), an SAP ASE (formerly SAP Sybase ASE), an SAP SQL Anywhere Database, or SAP HANA Database.
+An Oracle, DB2, MaxDB Database, a Microsoft SQL Server (also referred to as MSSQL server), an SAP ASE (formerly SAP Sybase ASE), an SAP SQL Anywhere Database, or an SAP HANA Database.
 This can either be a stand-alone Database or a database instance of an SAP System‚ or a liveCache, etc.

 A Database is hosted by exactly one Physical Server or Virtual Cluster Server, but multiple Databases can be hosted on the same server.